 By making a concerted effort to lower your stress levels, you’re going to do your mind and body a big favour.
 If you’re looking for ways to calm your mind, try going for a walk, talking to a friend or family member, taking up a new hobby, exercising — anything that allows you to focus your attention elsewhere, that’s calming and that you genuinely enjoy.
 Less stress is on the horizon!

 We know that the thought of weight gain or weight loss alike can be daunting, but if the studies tell you anything, it should be that weight fluctuation is normal and shouldn’t be as scary as you may think.
-Take the time to work through what your options may be with your doctor to see what could be the right fit for you; you can always trial and error until you find what works, and you’ll be glad you did once you feel confident and comfortable with your decision!
+Take the time to work through what your options may be with your healthcare practitioner to see what could be the right fit for you; you can always trial and error until you find what works, and you’ll be glad you did once you feel confident and comfortable with your decision!

 The views expressed here are those of the author and, as with the rest of the content on Health Guide, are not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any medical questions or concerns, please talk to your healthcare practitioner.